 - 1. How do I build Bacula for platform xxx? - 2.
 How do I control which database support gets built? - 3.
 What other defines are used? - 4.
 I'm getting errors about not having permission when I try to build the packages.
 Do I need to be root? - 5.
-I'm building my own rpms but on all platforms and compiles I get an unresolved dependency for something called - 6.
+I'm building my own rpms but on all platforms and compiles I get an unresolved dependency for something called /usr/afsws/bin/pagsh. - 6.
 I'm building my own rpms because you don't publish for my platform.
-Can I get my packages released to sourcefo - 7.
+Can I get my packages released to sourceforge for other people to use? - 7.
 Is there an easier way than sorting out all these command line options? - 8.
 I just upgraded from 1.36.x to 1.38.x and now my director daemon won't start.
-It appears to start but dies silently - 9.
+It appears to start but dies silently and I get a "connection refused" error when starting the console.
+What is wrong? - 9.
 There are a lot of rpm packages.
 Which packages do I need for what? - 10.
 What happened to the build switches for gnome console, wxconsole and bat?